dinho99/TennisBallTracker/README.md

 - **Contour and Shape Analysis**: Uses contour approximation to ensure accurate detection of circular objects.
 - **Customizable Parameters**: Allows fine-tuning of HSV color ranges, tracking buffer size, and contour thresholds.

+- In the project there is also a test-video used to see how it works not in webcam.

 ## Prerequisites
 - Python 3.6+
 - OpenCV